-YOU CAN PLAY ALONG IN THE SAME KEY IN GCEA TUNING, IF YOU PUT YOUR CAPO ON THE FIRST FRET.
+YOU CAN PLAY ALONG IN THE SAME KEY IN GCEA TUNING, IF YOU USE THE (F) SONGSHEET AND PUT YOUR CAPO ON THE FIRST FRET.

 Traditional song, also called "Liverpool Judies".
 The song sheet is based first video, the Ewan McColl and A.L.
 Lloyd recording from 1957.